Second Series of the New Sheqel

 Serial numbers:

-Once in olive-green and once in black which reflects UV light.
+Once in olive-green and once in black that reflects UV light.

 Polymer Note

-As part of its efforts to upgrade the banknotes in circulation, the Bank of Israel issued for the first time, on April 13, 2008, NIS 20 banknotes made of polymer.
-The banknote circulates in tandem with the banknotes made of paper.
-Polymer is a plastic-type material that has important advantages when used for banknotes; one of these is its high durability, which extends their life.
+As part of its efforts to upgrade the banknotes in circulation, on April 13, 2008 the Bank of Israel for the first time issued NIS 20 banknotes made of polymer.
+The banknote circulated in tandem with the banknotes made of paper.
+Polymer is a plastic-type material that has important advantages when used for banknotes.
+One of these is that the material is highly durable, which extends the life of the banknote.

 Front: